chef-boneyard/chef-web-docs-2016/docs_all/source/resources.rst

 Resources
 =====================================================
-The following resources are included with |chef| and have native providers:
+The following resources are included with |chefx| and have native providers:

 * apt_package
 * bash